 Students interested in interning are encouraged to consult with the Fleishman Center for Career and Professional Development.
 The J.C.
-Liu Honors Thesis Program is a two-semester program beginning junior year during which students work one-on-one with a faculty member they select on a topic of interest to them.
+Liu Honors Thesis Program is a two-semester program beginning senior year during which students work one-on-one with a faculty member they select on a topic of interest to them.

 Some courses to consider in your first year: